BrockDSL/Omeka-S-Tutorial/README.md

 * Once you have made a few pages and organised them how you see fit you can make use of the Omeka S page navigation options.
 On the side bar when you have your site selected you will see a Navigation button.
 This is where you can set up the hierarchy of your pages by dragging them onto each other like below.
   ![Screenshot 11][scrn11]
+* Once you have a page hierarchy set up you can use the Table of contents block.
+In the parent page (Prime Ministers in the example above) add the Table of contents block and choose how many layers deep you want it to go.
+In our example all of the other pages are ubder the Prime Ministers page so we only have one layer.  **Keep in mind that making a page into a subpage removes it from the main navigation bar for your site**.
+Below we have made a Table of contents for our sub pages.
+  ![Screenshot 12][scrn12]